whopperprinting/LayerLapse/docs/diy-build-guide.md

 ## 🤝 Support Me!
 This DIY guide is offered freely to the maker community.
-If you'd like a compact, plug-and-play, pre-assembled version, check out the official
+If you'd like a compact, plug-and-play, pre-assembled version, check out the official LayerLapse device!